RollupX-FYP/rollupx-full-zk-rollup/contracts/README.md

   - `MockVerifier`: For simulating proof verification results.
   - `TestRealVerifier`: Wraps the pairing library to verify elliptic curve operations.
   - `TestBlobDA`: Mocks `blobhash` opcode for testing on non-Cancun environments.
-  - `TestZKRollupBridge`: Wrapper around the bridge to expose internal functions if needed for testing.

 ## Documentation